volusion/element-tutorial/cli/README.md

 element update
 element release -n "v1.2 released"

-# As always, remember to save the relaese as a commit
+# As always, remember to save the release as a commit
 git add .
 git commit -m "v1.2 released"
 ```